 Only the Best: Interactive Marketing Examples & Best Practices

 There are countless ways of interacting with your customers and practice interactive marketing.
-I’ve picked some ways that you will probably recognize and also some really cool ones.
-Maybe you get some new ideas!
+I’ve picked some key interactive marketing strategies that you’ll probably recognize already and some cool ones you might not be familiar with.

 YEP!
 We are interacting right now!
 Blogging is one of the most used interactive marketing types, especially for digital companies.
 Fun and short blogs to keep your customers posted and keep them up to date about the last new deals and interesting tips and tricks.
 Good points for Survey Anyplace!